ADACS-Australia/swinburne-rc-docs/docs/networks.md

 Make sure `Enable DHCP` is selected if you want IP addresses to be automatically allocated to devices as they connect to the network.
 Below this, you can choose a subset of IP addresses for the allocation pool, or if you leave it blank the whole CIDR range of the subnet will be allowed (except the first address, which is the gateway, and the last address, which is the broadcast address).

-By default, the Google DNS servers are automatically added/used, but you may add other ones.
+By default, the Google DNS servers are automatically used, but you may add other ones.

 Click `Create` to finish making your network + subnet.
 You should now see it listed among all the other networks available to your project.